You Will Need Permits & Inspections for Modular Construction

 Don’t be fooled into thinking a modular construction timeline can omit the permit process.
 A modular building cannot simply show up on-site without approval from local authorities.

 - Foundation & Building Permit – necessary for projects that enlarge, repair, change, add to, or demolish a structure; including new construction and additions to existing structures.

-- Mechanical Permit – required when installing or replacing a heating/cooling system; installing, altering or repairing gas piping between meter and appliances; or installing appliances that are required to be vented (bath fans, dryer exhaust, kitchen range).
+- Mechanical Permit – required when installing or replacing a whole heating/cooling system or certain parts such as carbon steel pipe fittings; installing, altering or repairing gas piping between meter and appliances; or installing appliances that are required to be vented (bath fans, dryer exhaust, kitchen range).